-Six found dead in Miyazaki; Police launch murder probe | The Japan Times
+Six found dead in Miyazaki; police launch murder probe | The Japan Times

-MIYAZAKI – Six bodies, including that of an elementary school girl, were discovered Monday at a home in Miyazaki, local police said.
+MIYAZAKI – Six bodies, including that of an elementary school girl, were discovered Monday at a home in Miyazaki Prefecture, the police said.

-The police arrived at the home in the city of Takachiho to find a dead woman outside, as well as the bodies of two men, a woman, a boy and the young girl inside the house.
+Officers arrived at the home in Takachiho to find a dead woman outside, as well as the bodies of two men, a woman, a boy and the young girl inside the house.

 Authorities went to the house after receiving a call from a family member who said all of his calls there went unanswered.